Robotnik08/docato/docs/SPECIFICATIONS.md

 Any instances of `{$next_page}` in the markdown file will be replaced with the name of the next page.<br>
 Any instances of `{$all_pages}` in the markdown file will be replaced with a list of all the pages in the documentation. (for the index page)

+#### Chaptering

+Each page has a chapter and subchapter number. <br>
+Any instances of `{$chapter}` in the markdown file will be replaced with the chapter number of the page (chapter.subchapter)<br>
+Any instances of `{$smallchapter}` in the markdown file will be replaced with the chapter + the current smallchapter number of the page (chapter.subchapter.smallchapter) Smallchapter starts at 1, and increments by 1 for each new smallchapter.

 #### Link to other pages

 Any instances of `{#<page_name>}` in the markdown file will be replaced with a link to the specified page, the page name should be the same as the title of the page.
 Any instances of `{#<page_name>::<url_extension>}` in the markdown file will be replaced with a link to the specified page with the specified url extension.
 Any instances of `{#next}` in the markdown file will be replaced with a link to the next page.
 Any instances of `{#previous}` in the markdown file will be replaced with a link to the previous page.

+#### Insertion of components

+Any instances of `{@<component_name>}` in the markdown file will be replaced with the content of the specified component file (markdown).
+You don't need to specify the file extension (it will automatically find .md), The file is in the components directory.